svrnhdl/tails-cold-storage/tails-persistence.md

-Welcome to the tails-cold-storage wiki!
+Tails cold storage guide with persistence volume

 # Introduction
-In this guide we will create a cold storage Bitcoin wallet using Tails.
-Tails is a live operating system that you can start on almost any computer from a USB stick or a DVD.
+In this guide we will create a Bitcoin wallet generated on an offline Tails USB stick.
+[Tails](https://tails.boum.org/) is a live operating system that you can start on any computer from a USB stick or a DVD.

 Before you start creating your keys, read through the entire guide first.
-If you have any questions you can ask them through 'Issues'.
+If you have any questions you can ask them via 'Issues'.
 In no way, am I responsible for anything that might go wrong with your cold storage.
+Securing your keys is your personal responsibility.

 # Requirements

 * 1 Computer
-* 1 USB stick
+* 1 USB stick (min.
+8GB)
 * 1 Extra backup device (USB, SD-card, ...)
 * Dice (6-sided) for generating entropy